MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/upgrade.md

 ### Backup and upgrade OS
 1. Backup and retain the VMM database.
-2. Uninstall the VMM.
+2. [Uninstall the VMM](#uninstall-the-vmm).
 Ensure to remove both the management server and console.
-[Learn more](#uninstall-the-vmm).
 3. Upgrade the management OS to Windows Server 2016.
 4. Upgrade to the Windows 10 version of the ADK.